Albert-S-Briscoe/xkbprint-kle/README.md

 Planned support:
 - Doodads (partially done, shape and outline doodads use the bounding box of that shape)
-- Irregularly shaped keys (a bounding box of the key is made at the moment)
+- Irregularly shaped keys (uses a bounding box like dododads)
 - Outputting only a specific group
 - Starting from a layer other than 1
-- Options for key style

 If your keyboard layout has any of the following, please open an issue, preferably with your XKB geometry or configuration.
 I probably won't add support otherwise.